Project on Indigenous Governance and Development

 The Project on Indigenous Governance and Development, previously named the Harvard Project on American Indian Economic Development, also known as the Harvard Project, was founded in 1987 at Harvard Kennedy School at Harvard University.
-It administers tribal awards programs as well as provides support for students and conducting research.
-The Harvard Project aims to understand and foster the conditions under which sustained, self-determined social and economic development is achieved among American Indian nations through applied research and service.
+The project's stated goals are to understand and foster the conditions under which sustained, self-determined social and economic development is achieved among American Indian nations through applied research and service.
+The project also administers tribal awards programs, provides support for students, and conducts research and pro-bono advertising on the behalf of tribal governments.

 Overview of the Harvard Project

-Founded by Professors Stephen Cornell and Joseph P. Kalt at Harvard University in 1987, the Harvard Project on American Indian Economic Development (Harvard Project) is housed within the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School, Harvard University.
+The Harvard Project on Indian Economic Development was founded by Professors Stephen Cornell and Joseph P. Kalt at Harvard University in 1987.
+The Harvard Project on American Indian Economic Development (Harvard Project) is housed within the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School, Harvard University.
 The Harvard Project aims to promote research to understand and foster the conditions under which sustained, self-determined social and economic development is achieved among the American Indian nations.
 The Harvard Project's core activities include research, education, and the administration of a tribal governance awards program.
 In all of its activities, the Harvard Project collaborates with the Native Nations Institute for Leadership, Management, and Policy at the University of Arizona.
 The Harvard Project is also formally affiliated with the Harvard University Native American Program.

-At the heart of the Harvard Project is the systematic, comparative study of social and economic development on American Indian reservations.
-The study made several findings of what approaches lead to improved socio-economic conditions in American Indian nations.
-The study found that when Native nations make their own decisions about what development approaches to take, external decision-makers on matters as diverse as governmental form, natural resource management, economic development, health care, and social service provision.
-The study found that for development to take hold, assertions of sovereignty must be backed by capable institutions of governance.
-Nations do this as they adopt stable decision rules, establish fair and independent mechanisms for dispute resolution, and separate politics from day-to-day business and program management.

-Indigenous societies are diverse; each nation must equip itself with a governing structure, economic system, policies, and procedures that fit its own contemporary culture.
-Nation-building requires leaders who introduce new knowledge and experiences, challenge assumptions, and propose change.
-Such leaders, whether elected, community, or spiritual, convince people that things can be different and inspire them to take action.
+Joseph Kalt served as director of the Harvard Project until his retirement in 2025.
+The current director of the Harvard Project is Randall Kekoa Akee.